Shadow Cabinet (comics): Dharma

 Dharma, otherwise known as Harry Chawney, has the power to perceive the past and future of any object he touches.
 He has perceived countless apocalypses, and is ruthless in acting to prevent them, whatever the cost.
-In theory, he knows the ultimate consequences of whatever action he sends his operatives to perform; however, the impossibility of considering every factor has led to his fear that he may be causing the very disasters he is trying to prevent - in the words of one agent: "What about the man who died?
+In theory, he knows the ultimate consequences of whatever action he sends his operatives to perform, but the impossibility of considering every factor has led to his fear that he may be causing the very disasters he is trying to prevent - in the words of one agent: "What about the man who died?
 His future could have been important too.
 Did you check?", to which he was forced to respond: "I can't think about that right now".

 The Cabinet makes an appearance in Blood Syndicate #20 when Dharma fires Oro, who has been a Syndicate associate, police officer, and a Shadow Cabinet operative.
 He is allowed to keep his costume and receives one month severance pay deposited directly into his bank account.
 Dharma even gives Oro advice to "take the left" as Oro teleports out.

 The teleportation technology is maintained by powerful telekinetic and engineer Thomas Hague, better known as "Mechanic".
 Another notable employee is Payback, a spy for the independent superhero Icon.
 Icon also has evidence that Dharma had been involved in the 'Big Bang', a riot which, due to altered tear gas, ended with dozens of fatalities and superpowers granted to the survivors.

 He would not treat further departures from the Cabinet as gracefully as Oro's.
 When Cabinet operatives Iota, Donner, and Blitzen leave to form the unofficial team Heroes, Dharma sends a Cabinet attack squad.
 This group is led by Iron Butterfly.

 DC Universe

 An all new Shadow Cabinet has appeared in the pages of Justice League of America.
-Following the death of Darkseid (as chronicled in Final Crisis), the space-time continuum was torn asunder, threatening the existence of both the Dakotaverse and the mainstream DC universe.
+Following the death of Darkseid (as chronicled in Final Crisis), the space-time continuum was torn asunder, threatening the existence of both the Dakotaverse and the mainstream DC Universe.
 The being known as Dharma was able to use energies that he harnessed from Rift (upon that being's defeat in Worlds Collide) to merge the two universes, creating an entirely new continuity.
 Only Dharma, Icon and Superman are aware that Dakota and its inhabitants have actually existed in a parallel universe.
 In the revised continuity, the Milestone characters have apparently always existed in the DC Universe.